Nigerians troll Ghanaians on social media after Black Stars' 0-3 defeat to Brazil

 I'm actually hoping you do well at the world cup because let's face it- with Nigeria ot participating, Ghana is the closest thing we have. https://t.co/SVtQamfvP1— Frank Edoho (@frankedoho) September 23, 2022

-I can't wait to see them disgrace Africa, they're going to Qatar to have a good time that's all.— PABLØ ÉL CHAPØ ???? (@charlescapone4) September 23, 2022
+I can't wait to see them disgrace Africa, they're going to Qatar to have a good time that's all.
 A crop of talentless players with some hope going forward, nothing more.

-Nigeria really messed up real time, we weakened the continent's chances at the World Cup. https://t.co/msxBVY9wxV
+Nigeria really messed up real time, we weakened the continent's chances at the World Cup. https://t.co/msxBVY9wxV— PABLØ ÉL CHAPØ ???? (@charlescapone4) September 23, 2022

 Brazil were lucky to have escaped with a draw the last time they faced Nigeria.
 Super Eagles messed up sha.
 Ghana's world cup slot is a waste. #BRAGHA pic.twitter.com/SJsbT7WiHi— AKWA-¢R????ssi????n (@TonyGhenGhen) September 23, 2022